 Step 4: Add Back to DIY Shelf Cabinet

-Cut your 1/4″ plywood to fit the back side of the cabinet (23″ x 31 1/4″) and staple or brad nail into place.
+I cut my ¼″ plywood to fit the back side of the cabinet (23″ x 31 ¼″) and stapled into place.
 Make sure the cabinet is square when you attach.

-Step 5: Build and Attach Face Frame for Shelf Cabinet
+Step 5: Build and Attach Face Frame to Bookshelf Cabinet

-Cut two pieces of 1×2 oak 32″ long and one piece 1×2 oak 20″ long.
+I cut two pieces of 1×2 oak 32″ long and one piece 1×2 oak 20″ long.
 These will create the top and sides of the frame.
-Then, cut the 1×3 oak board 20″ long.
+Then, I cut the 1×3 oak board 20″ long.
 This will be the bottom of the shelf face frame.
-Glue together using wood glue and clamps like shown.
+I glued the frame together using wood glue and clamps like shown.

 Also, for a more finished look, you can add oak edge banding to the front edge of the shelves, or glue on some thin strips of oak wood.
 I cut some 1″ wide strips of oak and glued them on.

-Once the face frame glue is dry, glue and nail onto the front of the cabinet like shown.
+Once the face frame glue was dry, I glued and nailed it onto the front of the cabinet like shown.
 I stained the cabinet before I took the picture (whoops!).

 Step 6: Add Top and Finish

-I said earlier that the top of this shelf was actually a leftover piece of butcherblock countertop.
-But, if you don’t have any of that, you can make your own top from some 2x material or even 1x or plywood if you wish.
-Since you have plenty of leftover plywood from the shelf, I would recommend using that for the top if you don’t want to glue one up.
+I said earlier that the top of this shelf was actually a leftover piece of maple butcherblock countertop.
+But, if you don’t have any of that, you can make your own top from some 2x material or even use ¾″ plywood if you wish.
+Since you have plenty of leftover plywood from the shelf if you got a full sheet, I would recommend using that for the top if you don’t want to glue one up.

 Since this was oak, I used Minwax Golden Oak stain with a top coat of semi-gloss Minwax Polycrylic for a natural oak look.
-Set your shelf where you want using shelf pins and there you go…you made a shelf!
+I set the shelves where I wanted using shelf pins and that was it.
+A simple little DIY bookshelf.